neuromation/platform-benchmark/README.md

 [Cifar10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
 We have prepared images in `.png` format arranged in folders [here](https://drive.google.com/open?id=1a-X4mZ5y6hQ0aX6-bNG6HU-Tfdom1lh6).
-Also, you can get this dataset by writing one line of code in [pytorch](https://pytorch.org/docs/stable/torchvision/datasets.html#cifar), but in our opinion working with files give a more knowledge of the platforms.
+Also, dataset is also available by writing one line of code in [pytorch](https://pytorch.org/docs/stable/torchvision/datasets.html#cifar), but in our opinion working with files give a more knowledge of the platforms.
-We will follow a common scenario when working with each platform and write down all your actions.
+We will follow a common scenario when working with each platform and write down all our actions in [Scenario.md](Scenario.md) (change a branch to see scenario implementation for each platform).

 ## Comparison results